maelswarm/whisp-chat/README.md

 ## Why should I use this?

 Overall, this is a tutorial example for those interested in a node.js/encryption/sockets.
-It's not a "serious" project (at least not yet -- feature requests and contributions are more than welcome).
+Feature requests and contributions are more than welcome.

 ## Is this software really secure?